CatClawed/resleriana_sos/README.txt

 Still need to test results more teehee.

 idk I'm tired I can work out more details later. work in progress. still gotta fetch JP exclusive files.

+TalkEvent is JP only from 20 onward.
+This will likely change before global EOS.